iangoodnight/ReceivingDB/index.md

 -----

-- ## Installation and getting started
+- ## [Installation and getting started]
   Everything you need to know to get ReceivingDB up and running on Heroku.
+  Including setting up MongoDB Atlas, deploying to Heroku, setting environment variables, and accessing the default admin account.

 - ## User guide
 - ## Schema
 - ## API Docs (Coming soon)

+[Installation and getting started]: /ReceivingDB/installation.html